jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 - Resource Frugality

 ##### Basic PoS (Proof-of-Stake) and P-DS Scenarios
-Proper functionality ofg basic P2P protocol security mechanisms such as the following are key to threat migitation:
+Proper functionality of basic P2P protocol security mechanisms such as the following are key to threat mitigation:
 - Authentication mechanisms
 	- These help to maintain benign peer populations, and provide technical basis for downstream mechanisms, such as secure admission, alongside the following two mechanisms.
 - Secure storage